The best and worst Foods for Anxiety

 A question I get asked often is, what are the best foods to eat for anxiety and what should I avoid?

-Unfortunately, through anxiety, we sometimes turn to alcohol and establish a bad diet, usually through a need to suppress how we feel.
-Which may work in the short term, but never in the long term.
-It can lead to weight gain, a lack of energy, hangovers and a general feeling of unease and restlessness.
-Changing your diet and lifestyle can help many forms of anxiety and the symptoms that go with it.
+This may work in the short term but not in the long term.
+It can lead to weight gain, a lack of energy, hangovers and a general feeling of unease and restlessness and certainly increase the anxious feelings.
+Changing your diet and lifestyle can help with anxiety and the symptoms that go with it.

-As I was recovering, I decided to eat more healthily and found that, through this, I had so much more energy and I felt calmer and less depressed.
+As I was recovering, I decided to eat more healthily and found that because of this change, I had so much more energy and I felt calmer and less depressed.
 I also understood the importance of burning off all my excess nervous energy and took up a fitness regime that suited me.
-These changes in my life made a lot of difference to how I felt overall.
+These changes in my life made a lot of difference in how I felt overall.
 They are not the only answer to anxiety, but they can bring some much-needed relief to the way we feel.